Decentralized Federated Learning by Partial Message Exchange: Numerical Experiments

-Fig. \ref{ex4-acc} extends this analysis to Example \ref{eg5.4} by comparing IID settings with Dirichlet partitions parameterized by $\beta \in \{0.3, 0.6\}$, where a lower $\beta$ signifies higher data heterogeneity.
+Fig. \ref{ex4-acc} extends this analysis to Example \ref{eg5.4} on the CIFAR-10 dataset by comparing IID settings with Dirichlet partitions parameterized by $\beta \in \{0.3, 0.6\}$, where a lower $\beta$ signifies higher data heterogeneity.
 The results indicate that PaME consistently outperforms other decentralized baselines.
 Although higher levels of non-IID data inherently complicate model consensus, PaME exhibits robust convergence stability and achieves the highest accuracy among the compared methods.

+Fig.~\ref{ex5-acc} further evaluates the five algorithms on the more challenging Tiny-ImageNet setting under IID and Dirichlet non-IID partitions.
+The results show that PaME consistently achieves the highest accuracy across all three data settings.
+Although the non-IID partitions make the learning task more difficult and reduce the accuracy of all methods, PaME maintains stable convergence and a clear advantage over the compared decentralized baselines.
+This further confirms the robustness of PaME on more complex image classification tasks.